TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 ### Output files

 The following is a list of output files of each step of the pipeline.

 If not specified, the output file is always saved, independently of which steps are run after.
+Exeption are BAM file: by default only the last version is saved, but they can optionally be saved at each step by setting the related variable in `config.json`.

 1. Genome Indexing:
     - Various files with indexed and preprocessed genome, saved into `inded_dir`.